Camden Rams

 The Rams finished the season proper as equal 1st in First grade but 2nd due to fore and against, Undefeated Premiers in Reserve Grade, 3rd in Women’s Rugby League, 5th in U18s, 4th in Conference Gold and out of the finals in Ladies Leaguetag.
 The WRL were defeated in the grand final whilst Reserve Grade won as Undefeated Premiers under coach Harrison Fox.
 However, the biggest upset of the day was when Camden defeated the much favoured East Campbelltown side with a convincing 30 - 4 win.
 It was the first time in the season the Rams had every 1st Grade player available to play, albeit Jackson Willis who played from the bench after badly dislocating a shoulder only weeks prior.
 Willis and Josh Goulton were the only returning 1st Grade Premiership winners from the 2016 team.
 The Club was named Club Champions.

-In 2022 The Rams player Danny Fualalo capped off a sensational season by being named the Wests Group Macarthur First Grade Player of the Year.
+In 2022 The Rams player Danny Fualalo was named the Wests Group Macarthur First Grade Player of the Year.

 In 2023 the Rams fielded 7 teams and made the finals series for 6 of them.
 LLT Silver, Women's Rugby League (WRL) and Reserve were defeated in the Preliminary Final.
 The Rams Inaugural U18 Girls Rugby League team put in a great effort against a more experience opposition and were defeated.
 The First grade who finished the season as minor Premiers were leading in the second half, only to allow Thirlmere in for two late tries which narrowly defeated the Rams by 2 points.
 The U18 boys however put on an outstanding performance to defeat Narellan and finish as deserving Undefeated Premiers.

 In 2024 the Rams fielded 8 teams into the competition with WRL (in both season 1 and 2), two LLT teams, two U18 Boys teams, U18 Girls Rugby League, Reserve Grade and First Grade.
 The WRL finished season 2.0 as Minor premiers but missed making it through to the GF.
-LLT Silver made it though to the finals, but missed making the GF.
+LLT Silver made it through to the finals, but missed making the GF.
 U18 Gold went on to be Undefeated Premiers beating East Campbelltown 26 -16 in the GF.
 Reserve grade went on from Minor Premiers to win the Premiership 22-20 over Oakdale.
 First grade seeking redemption for 2023, went through as Undefeated Premiers beating The Oaks in extra time in the Grand Final 38-26.
 Josh Goulton and Jackson Willis made it their 3rd First Grade Premiership with the Rams, whilst Brad Speechley, Bailey Dickinson, Ben Powers, Brad Hopkins, Danny Fualalo, Kisi Taulani, Logan Matapuku and Steele Brown got their second Rams First Grade Premiership.